FelipinHdez/rock-paper-scissors/README.md

 # rock-paper-scissors
-implementation of grade-school classic “rock paper scissors” for The Odin Project
+Implementation of grade-school classic “rock paper scissors” for The Odin Project